unniisme/GameDevChallenge/README.md

 You can run the test file with your user solution using the following format:
 ```
-$ python [challenge name]_test.py solution_executable
+$ python3 [challenge name]_test.py solution_executable
 ```

-for example, if your solution is a python file called soln1.py, it can be executed using
+for example, if your solution is a python3 file called soln1.py, it can be executed using
 ```
-$ python [challenge name]_test.py python soln1.py
+$ python3 [challenge name]_test.py python3 soln1.py
 ```

 If it is a c or c++ file, first compile it into an executable, then execute it.
 ```
 $ g++ soln1.c++ -o soln1
-$ python [challenge name]_test.py ./soln1
+$ python3 [challenge name]_test.py ./soln1
 ```

 Any other languages can be compiled in a similar format.